Ice Melt Do's and Don'ts

 Generally, the price of deicer is determined by its performance.
 If a product is fast or if it works at lower temperatures, it will cost more.
 That’s why it is important to work with your distributor to determine which product best suits your needs.
 Many times, a less expensive product is perfectly acceptable.

-“It is important to use ice melters that melt to the temperatures that normally occur in your area,” says Bill Kinney, national sales manager of Frank Miller & Sons in Riverdale, Ill.
+“It is important to use ice melters that melt to the temperatures that normally occur in your area,” say experts from Frank Miller & Sons in Sturgis, Michigan.
 “It is a misuse to choose calcium chloride or magnesium chloride in areas where the temperatures rarely drop below 0 degrees.
 Using ice melt that melts in accordance to your area’s temperature and climate, you will have better results as well as cost savings.”

 There is a deicing product to suit every need, whether it is for extremely cold environments or for environmentally sensitive locations.
 For instance, newer “green” products are less harmful to workers and vegetation.